Teacher's support sheet

 (Approach 7) Make numerical sequences using drawings, shapes, or the < > symbols.

-More about it
+More about the content

 Natural numbers allow us to count quantities.
 Natural numbers are a finite group.